Isabel Losada: The Battersea Park Road to Enlightenment

 The Battersea Park Road to Enlightenment (Bloomsbury) is an exploration of the subject of happiness.
 In it she tries out many of the 'New Age' courses available in the UK that claim to offer routes to inner peace and personal fulfilment.
-The book explores Insight Seminars, T'ai chi, a retreat in an Anglican convent, Astrology, Tantric Sexuality, Co-Dependent's Anonymous, Colonic irrigation, Rebirthing-breathwork, Past life regression with Roger Woolger various forms of massage including Stone massage and Kahuna Hawaiian massage, Neuro-linguistic Programming, an Anger management workshop, and a workshop on Angels with William Bloom.
-The book was chosen as Radio 4's Book of the week and Isabel performed it herself for the series.
+The book explores Insight Seminars, tai chi, a retreat in an Anglican convent, astrology, Tantric sexuality, Co-Dependent's Anonymous, colonic irrigation, rebirthing-breathwork, past life regression with Roger Woolger various forms of massage including stone massage and Kahuna Hawaiian massage, neuro-linguistic programming, an anger management workshop, and a workshop on angels with William Bloom.
+The book was chosen as Radio 4's Book of the Week and Isabel performed it herself for the series.
 The book went on to become a bestseller in the UK and has been translated into 15 languages including Japanese and Russian.
 Oprah Radio host Mehmet Oz called the book "a fantastically cool endeavour".
-Bloomsbury produced a '10th Anniversary Edition' in 2011 and in 2014 the book is in its 20th reprinting.

 For Tibet, with Love.
 A Beginner's Guide to Changing the World

 For Tibet, with Love.
-A Beginner's Guide to Changing the World (Bloomsbury) explores what one person can do to make a difference, in this case to the cultural imperialism of the Chinese Government in Tibet.
+A Beginner's Guide to Changing the World (Bloomsbury) explores what one person can do to make a difference, in this case to the sinicization of Tibet.
 The book was republished in 2005 reversing the title and subtitle so became 'A Beginner's Guide to Changing the World' (which was also the title of the US edition).
 This second UK edition also had a different ISBN.
 In 2010 Bloomsbury brought out a new third edition, with a new preface under the original title.
 In this book Isabel travels to Lhasa explores how individuals and groups can use the media to raise awareness and influence public opinion and finally travels to Dharamsala to interview the 14th Dalai Lama.

 Men

 Men (Virgin / Random House) is a humorous examination of the widely experienced sociological phenomenon of there being many more single and available women over the age of 40 in our cities than men and answers the question "Where are all the interesting and available men?"
 The book considers the many factors that have produced this discrepancy including an interview with Simon Baron-Cohen, which details the differences between the male and the female brain.
-During a tour of Ireland to promote the book, she appeared on the renowned Gerry Ryan Show (the interview lasting a whole hour).
-Following Ryan's untimely death, she declared that "making Radio with Gerry was better than having sex with most men".